-- Development of Technology for 765 kV Resin Impregnated Paper (RIP)/Rasin Impregnated Synthetic (RIS)/Oil Impregnated Paper (OIP) Bushing for transformers. - Development of technology for core of RIP/RIS bushings for all voltage levels. - Insulation Paper/ Board for transformer. - Development of Silicone rubber for Insulators used in Power lines and transformers. - Development of base stock Oil for Transformer (as we have import dependence for base oil). - Biodegradable oil (like Ester) filled transformer and reactor. - Disposal/ recycling of transformer oil after useful life of transformers.
+- Technology for 765 kV RIP/RIS/OIP Bushing for transformers. - Insulation Paper/ Board for transformer. - Development of Silicone rubber for Insulators used in Power lines and transformers. - Development of base stock Oil for Transformer (as we have import dependence for base oil). - Biodegradable oil (like Ester) filled transformer and reactor. - Disposal/ recycling of transformer oil after useful life of transformers. - Use of domestically available copper in transformers. - Nitrogen Injection Fire Fighting and Extinguishing System (NIFPES) for transformers and development of testing facility for NIFPES.